 Today is not a story day.
 Today is super awesome Thai turkey meatballs day!
 I got my new dishwasher that can even make Thai meatballs.:) In all seriousness, we have a deal: I make the meatballs and he does the dirty job.
 And he knows his job really well.

-Meatballs also do not have to contain eggs, bread or breadcrumbs.
+Meatballs also do not always have to contain eggs, bread or breadcrumbs.
 I found with Cumin Zucchini Turkey Burger & later on with Crockpot Italian Zucchini Meatloaf, that shredded zucchini makes any ground meat tender and juicy.

 And a little secret, use any meat you have on hand.
 We cook a lot of game meat, so I used venison for this recipe.
 But because I realize most people are normal and do not hunt, I’m giving you an option to use turkey, beef or buffalo.